orangegreen212/Revenue-Analytics-E-commerce-Growth-Analysis/README.md

 | May 2024 | 1,998 | 1.38 | $613 | $1.69M |
 | Jun 2024 onward | ~1,950 | ~1.35 | ~$640 | ~$1.72M |

 The May jump was driven entirely by 3x user growth — AOV actually fell.
 Since June 2024 all three drivers are flat.
-To grow: the business must move at least one driver deliberately.
+To grow: the business needs to deliberately influence at least one driver to restart growth.

 Each driver has a different fix: users → acquisition; orders/user → engagement and lifecycle; AOV → pricing structure and upsell.
 Without this decomposition, teams apply the wrong fix.